spotify/heroic/docs/rfcs/0000-detailed-query-logging.md

 ## Suggestion

 The user can provide the system with additional `clientContext` which will be included in each log step.
-The system can either be provided, or will generate an `id` when the query has been received that can be used to group or correlate individual queries.
+The system will generate a `queryId`, when the query has been received , which can be used to group or correlate individual queries.

 Each log line has the following structure: